department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/processes.md

 # Team Development Processes

 ## Stand Up / Daily Scrum
-- Each Team Member will
+- Team Member will
     - Raise your virtual hand when you enter Stand up and take it down after you have given your update
-    - Questions to answer
+    - Answer the following questions
         - What is your Balance score?
         - What you did yesterday?
         - What you did today?
         - Do you have any blockers?
-    - If you have any tickets in Validate column
-        - Mention who is responsible for reviewing the ticket and discuss a timeframe for completion
+    - Discuss who is responsible for reviewing any tickets that need validation and a timeframe for completion

 ## Refinement
+- Team will
-- For each Epic
+    - Answer the following questions for each Epic/Ticket
-    - Questions to answer & document in the ticket
-        - How will we release the work for this Epic?
+        - How will we release the work for this Epic/Ticket?
             - Scheduled & Coordinated - will we use a Feature Flag or Feature Branch?
             - Upon Completion & Approval
-        - Is this in the Planned Releases list yet?
+        - Is this in the Planned Releases list yet or does it not need to be?
             - Pick a release date that is at least 2 weeks from the day it is added to the Planned Releases list
-    - Ensure these tickets are created and added to the Epic using the referenced templates
+    - Ensure these tickets are created and added to an Epic using the referenced templates
         - [check-in-experience-translation-task](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/.github/ISSUE_TEMPLATE/check-in-experience-translation-task.md)
             - Used for generating and submitting a json file of content to be translated to the State Department
         - [check-in-experience-prod-artifacts-task](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/.github/ISSUE_TEMPLATE/check-in-experience-prod-artifacts-task.md)